General Lemay in Europe

 This was passed on to me from another pumpkin.

-The Road of Life At first, I saw God as my observer, my judge, keeping track of the things I did wrong, so as to know whether I merited heaven or hell when I die.
+At first, I saw God as my observer, my judge, keeping track of the things I did wrong, so as to know whether I merited heaven or hell when I die.

 He was out there sort of like a president.
 I recognized His picture when I saw it, but I really didn’t know Him.
 But later on when I really met Christ, it seemed as though life were rather like a bike ride, but it was a tandem bike.
 Then I noticed that Christ was in the back helping me pedal.
 I don’t know just when it was that He suggested we change places, but life has not been the same since.